cvc-digital/typo3-webauthn/README.md

 Backend users are able to login using a WebAuthn Authenticator.
 They also have the ability to register one or more WebAuthn Authenticators.
 This is achieved by using the [Webauthn Framework](https://github.com/web-auth/webauthn-framework).

-## Version compatibility

-Current version is only compatible to TYPO3 v9.5.
-PHP `7.2` or above is required.

 ## Installation

 This extension only works when installed in composer mode.
 If you are not familiar using composer together with TYPO3